Dzhambo/MBD/README.md

 ## Usage

+1. Start with preprocessing data in 'notebooks/Preprocessing'
-To conduct experiments, you need to execute bash scripts.
+2. To conduct experiments, you need to execute bash scripts.
 For instance, to run the CoLES method for the transactions modality, use the following command: **bash trx_coles.sh**.
 Alternatively, you can use the corresponding Jupyter notebook in **notebooks**.
+3. For the late fusion approaches and matching task use 'notebooks/Fusion'

 ## Environment